Can I get life insurance if I have sleep apnea?

 Is sleep apnea considered a critical illness?

 Sleep apnea is not considered a critical illness when you are applying for critical illness insurance.
-This means that life insurance companies will not pay out a lump-sum tax-free benefit if you have critical illness coverage and receive a sleep apnea diagnosis.
+This means that the insurance carrier will not pay out a lump-sum tax-free benefit if you have critical illness coverage and receive a sleep apnea diagnosis.

-Sleep apnea is not considered a life-threatening health condition largely because it can be successfully treated and managed.
-That being said, sleep apnea is linked to some conditions covered by critical illness insurance, including heart disease and heart attacks.
+Sleep apnea is not considered a life-threatening health condition largely because it can be successfully managed through compliance with treatment.
+That being said, sleep apnea is linked to some conditions covered by critical illness insurance, including heart conditions and heart attacks.
 You can find more information on critical illness insurance here.

 What to expect when applying for a policy with sleep apnea